Lothrik/diablo4-build-calc/README.md

 ## Can I give you money for this?
 You're free to do whatever you want, I do have a [Patreon](https://www.patreon.com/lothrik).
 I'm not selling you anything though.

+## What are the attack speed multipliers I see listed on some skills?
+Each skill has its own unique attack animation.
+Blizzard occasionally wants certain skills to be faster, or slower.
+Rather than rework the animation directly they simply multiply how quickly your character executes that specific skill.

+I datamine that multiplier as the "attack speed multiplier" you see on certain skills.

+One skill having a significantly higher multiplier than another doesn't necessarily mean that skill is faster, just that it was slower at some point in the past.

+Just as an example, Maul was buffed between build 39858 and 41428 to be 10% faster — that change can be seen [here](https://lothrik.github.io/diablo4-build-calc/history/39858-41428.html).

 ## I found a bug or want to request a feature, what should I do?
 You can [open an issue](https://github.com/Lothrik/diablo4-build-calc/issues/new) or message me on Discord.